TID-Lab/downstream/examples/README.md

 ## Running an example

+1. Clone this repo with `git clone https://github.com/TID-Lab/downstream`
-1. Copy the contents of the example folder to an empty folder.
+2. `cd` into the example folder you want to run
-2. Run `npm install` in the folder to install example dependencies.
+3. Run `npm install` in the folder to install example dependencies.
-3. Run `node index.js` in the folder to run the example.
+4. Run `node index.js` in the folder to run the example.

 ## 1. [Basic](./basic)